-9. Course Student Learning Outcomes:

-1. Students will describe the basic aspects of the cultural regions of the world with emphasis on their origin, development and present configuration.

-2. Students will analyze and describe the regional economic health and specialization within a world systems perspective a.
-Analyze the basic aspects of the cultural regions of the world with emphasis on their origin, development and present configuration.

-10. Course Objectives: Upon completion of this course, students will be able to:

-b.
-Evaluate the nature of the interrelationships existing between people and their environment.

-c.
-Examine the distributional patterns of cultural features emphasizing the integrated nature of the world community today.

-d.
-Recognize and utilize relevant printed resource materials in the form of books and articles pertaining to the study of the culture regions.

-e.
-Encourage an approach to the resolution of problems associated with the world regional environment which emphasizes the precise and objective analysis of relevant data in formulating scientific generalizations.

-11. Methods of Instruction: (Integration: Elements should validate parallel course outline elements)
+- 9. Course Student Learning Outcomes: - 1.
+Students will be able to describe the characteristics and spatial distribution of earth's human cultural environment and their interactions with the physical environment. - 10.
+Course Objectives: Upon completion of this course, students will be able to: - a.
+Identify the character and scope of earth's human-made or cultural environment emphasizing the spatial distribution of cultural phenomena. - b.
+Examine the nature of the spatial interrelationships existing between elements of the cultural environment. - c.
+Evaluate the processes of cultural change as seen in the formation of varying cultural regions over time. - d.
+Evaluate the nature of the interactions between society and the physical environment. - e.
+Utilize relevant printed resource materials in the form of books and articles pertaining to the study of the cultural environment. - f.
+Demonstrate an approach to the resolution of problems associated with the cultural environment which emphasizes the precise and objective analysis of relevant data in formulating scientific generalizations. - 11.
+Methods of Instruction: (Integration: Elements should validate parallel course outline elements) - a.
+Discussion - b.
+Lecture - c.
+Participation

+Other Methods:

-a.
-Discussion b.
-Lecture c.
-Participation Other Methods: Video Student papers and reports a.
-Out-of-class Assignments a.Readings in the textbook and in recommended supplementary literature.
+Video Student papers and reports

 12. Assignments: (List samples of specific activities/assignments students are expected to complete both in and outside of class.)

-In Class Hours: 54.00 b.
-In-class Assignments a.
-Attendance of lectures by guest speakers, including the taking of detailed notes. b.
-Viewing of films and slide programs, including the taking of notes. c.
-Listening to sound recordings and taking notes. d.
-Special reports by students, in panel or singly. e.Participating in class research projects involving the collection, compilation and interpretation of data, including the composition of written or oral reports.
+In Class Hours: 54.00